tomalaforge/angular-challenges/docs/src/content/docs/challenges/nx/25-generator-lib-ext.md

 You can either use all the default parameters of the Nx library generator or choose to modify some and keep others as defaults.
 The choice is yours.

-## Constraints:
+## Constraints

-You should only override the jest configuration is the `unitTestRunner` option is set at `JEST`, and you should only update the eslint configuration if the `linter` is set to `eslint`.
+You should only override the jest configuration is the `unitTestRunner` option is set at `jest`, and you should only update the eslint configuration if the `linter` is set to `eslint`.

 ---